 Cornerstone has a multi-disciplinary staff that has included a psychiatrist and clinical psychologists, social workers, and counselors.
 Cornerstone is always on the lookout for qualified Christian therapists with a desire to serve the Lord by serving missionaries and their families.
-Because there are two large international schools in Chiang Mai, as well as many home-schooling families who seek Cornerstone’s services, Cornerstone would especially love to have one or two additional clinical staff with special expertise in working with children and adolescents.
-Cornerstone is also looking for an Executive Director. www.ccfthailand.org
+Because there are two large international schools in Chiang Mai, as well as many home-schooling families who seek Cornerstone’s services, Cornerstone would especially love to have one or two additional clinical staff with special expertise in working with children and adolescents. www.ccfthailand.org

 Olive Tree Counseling Center (OTCC), Antalya, Turkey

 Olive Tree Counseling Center is a Christian professional counseling and consultation center that provides mental health counseling, crisis response, preventative workshops, and consultation to expatriate workers and organizations throughout Eurasia, the Middle East, and North Africa.
 In a region of the world that often involves risk, trauma, ministry challenges, and difficult living situations, there is a significant need for care.